IPEC 501. Foundations of Interprofessional Practice. 1 Hour.

 IPEC 502.
 Interprofessional Quality Improvement and Patient Safety.
 1 Hour.

 Semester course; 1 lecture hour.
 1 credit.
-Prerequisite: IPEC 501.
-Course restricted to students in the College of Health Professions and the schools of Medicine, Nursing and Pharmacy.
+Enrollment is restricted to students in the College of Health Professions and the schools of Medicine, Nursing and Pharmacy.
 A study of interprofessional quality improvement and patient safety, this course includes units on quality in the workplace, error in the health care system and improving health care.
 Students actively work within interprofessional student teams to apply course content to specific learning activities for interprofessional quality improvement and patient safety practice.
+Graded as pass/fail.

 IPEC 510.
 Interprofessional Communication and the Care Coordinator I. 1 Hour.

 Semester course; 1 lecture hour.
 1 credit.
-Enrollment requires acceptance into the Care Coordination Certificate program.
 Defines the various roles of the care coordinator.
 Identifies all health care providers on the interprofessional team and what their responsibilities are to patient and family care.
 Focuses on development of effective interprofessional communication and leadership strategies by introducing concepts of teamwork.
 Explores strategies for conflict negotiation and patient engagement.
 Facilitates the sharing of individual perspectives and patient care experiences.

 IPEC 511.
 U.S. Health Care and Care Coordination.
 2 Hours.

-Semester course; 2 lecture hours, delivered online.
+Semester course; 2 lecture hours (delivered online).
 2 credits.
-Enrollment requires acceptance into the Care Coordination Certificate program.
 Explores the overall infrastructure of the health care system and care delivery models.
 Introduces concepts of regulation.
 Examines how the effect of different settings and levels of care impact care transitions.
 Explores effective use of the electronic health record.
 Identifies the patient-centered care model as integral to improving outcomes.
 Describes the best ways to share information across health care settings during care transitions.